ediheid/ascii-art-viewer-backend/README.md

 ### Notes:

-- I want to emphasise that my primary focus for this task was on the **frontend development**, showcasing my ability to work with real-time payloads, styling, and handling the user experience.
+- I want to emphasise that my primary focus for this project is on the **frontend development**, showcasing my ability to work with real-time payloads, styling, and handling the user experience.
 - While I implemented the backend using Node.js, it hasn't been heavily optimized, refactored into TypeScript, or modularized.
 I approached it as a functional solution to meet the app's requirements.
 - I included extensive comments in the backend code for clarity and my own learning.